nicaless/nanowrimo_ga_project/README.md

 __avg/total__ | 0.69 | 0.67 | 0.65 | 101

 Naive Bayes is not as accurate as Logistic Regression in this case.
-ELABORATE probably because of it's naive assumptions

 ### SVM